 Khoresht Gheymeh is a stew prepared using beef and split peas.
 The entire dish is cooked in a tomato base and generally topped with fried potatoes and dried limes and served with white or aromatic rice.
 It is particularly common in the month of Muharram (which is considered to be a sacred month in the Iranian almanac).
 It is then offered to the needy on the streets.

-Zereshk Polo, in English, translates to Barberry rice and Morgh simply means chicken.
+Zereshk Polo, in English, translates to Barberry rice and Morgh simply means chicken which is often added.
 It is considered to be a fairly simple, regular meal in Iranian households but it is also a staple at many special events such as birthday parties, weddings and even funerals and memorial services.

 Fesenjan is a type of Iranian stew prepared using walnuts, pomegranate paste and chicken or duck meat.
 Other ingredients include turmeric, cinnamon and nutmeg.
 Fesenjan has an unusual sweet-tangy flavor, and is generally accompanied by rice.